Fingerprinting Triangular-Lattice Antiferromagnet by Excitation Gaps: Experimental details and other data

-\subsection{Zero field entropy}
+\subsubsection{Zero field entropy}

 The effects of magnetic frustration become evident in the heat capacity of CeCd$_{3}$As$_{3}$.
-The zero-field heat capacity ($C$/$T$) and the associated change in entropy ($\Delta S$) as a function of temperature are plotted in Fig. \ref{fig:ZeroFieldandEtrop} with a photograph of the sample in the inset. $C$/$T$ data display a sharp lambda peak at $T_N$ = 412 mK indicating a phase transition from the high-temperature paramagnetic state to a low-temperature AF state.
-We also observe the effect of frustration in the entropy change, $\Delta S$, plotted as the cyan curve in Fig. \ref{fig:ZeroFieldandEtrop}.
-By taking the integral of $C$/$T$, one obtains $\Delta S$ from 0 K to 2.2 K to be nearly 80\% of Rln2, whereas the change in entropy from 0 K to $T_N$ for CeCd$_3$As$_3$ is only approximately 25\% of Rln2, which is a signature of magnetic frustration.
-For an unfrustrated system, one should recover at least 50\% Rln2 of entropy from $T$ =~0 to $T_N$, depending on the symmetry of the system, e.g. Heisenberg, Ising, or XY \cite{Gopal_1966}.
+The zero-field heat capacity ($C$/$T$) and the associated change in entropy ($\Delta S$) as a function of temperature are plotted in Fig.~\ref{fig:ZeroFieldandEtrop} with a photograph of the sample in the inset. $C$/$T$ data display a sharp lambda peak at $T_N$ = 412 mK indicating a phase transition from the high-temperature paramagnetic state to a low-temperature AF state.
+We also observe the effect of frustration in the entropy change, $\Delta S$, plotted as the cyan curve in Fig.~\ref{fig:ZeroFieldandEtrop}.
+By taking the integral of $C$/$T$, one obtains $\Delta S$ from 0 K to 2.2 K to be nearly 80\% of Rln2, whereas the change in entropy from 0 K to $T_N$ for CeCd$_3$As$_3$ is only approximately 25\% of Rln2, which is a signature of magnetic frustration, see also Ref.~\cite{Dunsiger_PRB_2020}.
+The Rln(2) limit is likely reached at about 8 K, in agreement with Ref.~\cite{Dunsiger_PRB_2020}, which, however, did not accumulate all low-$T$ entropy from below $\sim$0.4K.

+We note that for an unfrustrated system, one should recover at least 50\% Rln2 of entropy from $T$ =~0 to $T_N$, depending on the symmetry of the system, e.g. Heisenberg, Ising, or XY \cite{Gopal_1966}.
 This is the case in Ce$_2$PdGe$_6$ \cite{Fan_PRB_2004}, or the nuclear antiferromagnet $^{3}$He \cite{Halperin_LTP_1978}.

-\subsection{Entropy vs. field}
+\subsubsection{Entropy vs field}

-The entropy change vs. field for relevant temperature integration ranges is shown in Fig. \ref{fig:EntropVsField}.
+The entropy change vs field for relevant temperature integration ranges is shown in Fig.~\ref{fig:EntropVsField}.
 The total entropy change from 0 K to 2.2 K monotonically decreases as a function of field.
 In contrast, the entropy change from 0 K to $T_N$ is nearly constant.
-Once the $T_U$ and $T_L$ feature emerge in the $C/T$ the entropy change rapidly decreases as field increases.
-The red and purple lines are linear fits to the 0 K to $T_U$ and 0 K to $T_L$ points, respectively.
-The entropy change trends towards zero at $\sim$ 4.8 T and $\sim$ 4.6 T for $T_U$ and $T_L$, respectively.
-The linear fits interpolate to $\sim$ Rln(2) and $\sim$80 \% Rln(2) at zero field for $T_U$ and $T_L$, respectively.
+Once the $T_U$ feature described in the main text emerges in the $C/T$, the entropy change rapidly decreases as field increases.
+The red and purple lines are linear fits to the 0 K to $T_U$ and 0 K to $T_N$ points, respectively.
+The entropy change trends towards zero at $\sim$ 4.8 T and $\sim$ 4.6 T for $T_U$ and $T_N$, respectively.
+The linear fits interpolate to $\sim$ Rln(2) and $\sim$80 \% Rln(2) at zero field for $T_U$ and $T_N$, respectively.